mutafyan/book-finder/README.md

 💬 Toast notifications for user feedback (e.g., "Book added to favorites")

-⚙  Built with Vite + TypeScript + ESLint for a fast, type-safe, and well-linted development workflow
+⚙  Built with Vite + JavaScript + ESLint for a fast, type-safe, and well-linted development workflow